-Price includes freshly prepared BBQ lunch, open bar, and snorkel gear
+Price includes freshly prepared breakfast, BBQ lunch, open bar, and snorkel gear

 (Fuel Surcharge & Tax Additional)